 Of course, graduating from law school got me over being timid pretty quickly.
 After my son’s initial reaction to cow’s milk and then learning about how many things have milk and egg in them, any tendencies to be a wallflower went out the window.

-On top of being told there was a 30 percent chance he could have an anaphylactic reaction and that we always need to carry an EpiPen, he also is extremely contact-sensitive.
+On top of being told there was a 30 percent chance he could experience anaphylaxis and that we always need to carry an EpiPen, he also is extremely contact-sensitive.
 This means he often gets hives when touching, for example, a toy that another child touched who had milk or egg on their hands, or when doing something as simple as going to the library.

 I often am reminded of the adage: God gives you a lesson in many different ways until you learn it.